 The Wyoming State Health Officer has issued the following public health orders:

-The public health orders also ease certain restrictions to other public gathering areas, including gyms, salons, movie theatres, performance venues, as well as churches, faith-based organizations, and funeral homes.
+The public health orders also restrict other public gathering areas, including movie theatres, performance venues, as well as churches, faith-based organizations, and funeral homes.
 For more details to each of the restrictions, please see links to public health orders above.

 The prohibition does not apply to gatherings at private residences, hotels and motels for lodging purposes, government facilities and businesses, grocery stores and retail or business establishments that can provide adequate social distance spacing of 6 feet or more.
 Healthcare facilities are also exempt, as are long-term care and assisted living facilities that are complying with Wyoming Department of Health and Centers for Disease Control directives.